Optimization of CNOT circuits on limited connectivity architecture: Preliminary

-\textbf{Circuit with topological constraint.} We use graph $G(V,E)$ to represent the topological constraint of two-qubit gates (CNOT gate) in the circuit.
+\textbf{Circuit with {limited connectivity architecture}.} We use graph $G(V,E)$ to represent the {limited connectivity architecture} of two-qubit gates (CNOT gate) in the circuit.
 A vertex in $G$ represents a qubit, and the two-qubit gate (CNOT gate) can only operate on two qubits that are connected in $G$.
-We say a circuit $\Ccal$ is under constrained graph $G$ if all two-qubit gates in $\Ccal$ satisfy the constraints.
-Fig. \ref{fig:CNOTMRep} gives an example for the constrained circuit.
-CNOT circuit in Fig. \ref{fig:CNOTMRep} (a) cannot be performed directly on a $3$-qubit quantum device with topological constraint in \ref{fig:CNOTMRep} (c).
-In contrast, CNOT circuit in Fig. \ref{fig:CNOTMRep} (b) can be performed directly on it.
+We say a circuit $\Ccal$ is under {limited connectivity architecture} $G$ if all two-qubit gates in $\Ccal$ satisfy the {limited connectivity architecture}.
+Fig. \ref{fig:CNOTMRep} gives an example of the circuit {on the limited connectivity architecture}.
+CNOT circuit in Fig. \ref{fig:CNOTMRep} (a) cannot be performed directly on a $3$-qubit quantum device with the {limited connectivity architecture} in \ref{fig:CNOTMRep} (c).
+In contrast, the CNOT circuit in Fig. \ref{fig:CNOTMRep} (b) can be performed directly on it.

 \textbf{Circuit with ancillas.} We say a CNOT circuit $\mathcal{C}_{n,m-n}$ with $n$-qubit inputs and $(m-n)$-qubit ancillas implements an $n$-qubit circuit $\Ccal$, if for any input $\ket{x}$ with ancillas $\ket{0}^{\otimes (m-n)}$, the results of $\mathcal{C}_{n,m-n}$ is $\Ccal\ket{x}\otimes\ket{0}^{\otimes (m-n)}$.
 We say two circuits (with or without ancillas) are equivalent if they implement the same circuit $\Ccal$.